lib3rate/which-bin-app/README.md

 ## Description:
 ReForest helps users determine which bin (recycling, organics or garbage) they should discard their waste into through machine learning image recognition.
 The user will receive points for recycling and organic material and less points for garbage items.
 This encourages them to consume more recyclable and compostable items.
 The user scores are linked to an animated svg tree, which grows larger as their points increase.
 The users can compete with others in the leaderboard and see a forest of a variety of other user trees.

-See gifs and images of the final product further down
+See gifs and images of the final product further down.

-This project was created by [Jehanne Hodge](https://github.com/JehanneH), [Dmitry Petrov](https://github.com/lib3rate), and [Julian Bustos](https://github.com/julimancan)  and published as part of our learnings at [Lighthouse Labs.](https://www.lighthouselabs.ca/)
+This project was created by [Jehanne Hodge](https://github.com/JehanneH), [Dmitry Petrov](https://github.com/lib3rate), and [Julian Bustos](https://github.com/julimancan) and published as part of our learnings at [Lighthouse Labs.](https://www.lighthouselabs.ca/).

 ## Features:
-- Users can login using their google account through Auth0
+- Users can login using their google account through Auth0.
 - Users can check thier waste by capturing or uploading a photo of thier items.
-The image recognition will notify them which bin they should discard their waste
+The image recognition will notify them which bin they should discard their waste.
-- Users will receive more points for recyclable and organic items and fewer points for garbage items
+- Users will receive more points for recyclable and organic items and fewer points for garbage items.
-- On the user page, they can see a tree as a representation of their score as well as a table with the categories of trash
+- On the user page, they can see a tree as a representation of their score as well as a table with the categories of trash.
-- As their score increases the tree will grow (animate)
+- As their score increases the tree will grow (animate).
-- The Forest page displays numerous trees at different stages of growth, these represent all the other user trees
+- The Forest page displays numerous trees at different stages of growth, these represent all the other user trees.
-- Users can compete in the leaderboard with others for the highest score (and the tallest tree!)
+- Users can compete in the leaderboard with others for the highest score (and the tallest tree!).

 ## Stack:
 - Machine learning - AWS